VCHDecisionSupport/Azure_IaaS/deploy/4-deploy_vms/readme.md

-# Deploy_workload
+# 4-deploy_vms

-- VMs are organized into logical "workloads" (ie SharePoint, Active Directory, Data warehouse, etc)
-- each workload is deployed into a separate subnet within the virtual network

-to deploy a new workload

-1. execute `deploy_subnet.ps1` (creates new subnet in vnet)
-1. execute `deploy_vms.ps1` (creates VM(s) in subnet)
+Deploys factory default VMs to an already existing subnet.

+## Deployment

+execute PowerShell script: 4-deploy_vms\deploy.ps1

-## `deploy_subnet.ps1`
+## Code explanation

-**Depends on**

-- virtual network
-    - subnet ip range must be in ip range of vnet

 ### Logic work through

-1. `deploy_subnet.ps1`
-    - creates new subnet in virtual network
-    - creates new network security group (nsg) for subnet

-## `deploy_vms.ps1`

-**Depends on**

-- subnet
-    - private ip must be in ip range of subnet
-- storage account
-    - OS and storage disks are provisioned to a storage account

-### Logic work through

 1. `deploy_vms.ps1` deploys `azuredeploy_vms.json` using parameter file
     - creates 1 new public static ip (pip) for each VM
     - creates 1 new network interface card (nic) for each VM
-        - associates nics to pips and private ips
+        - associates nics to public ips (pip) and private ips
     - creates new VM(s)
         - create virtual hard disks (vhd) for OS and data
         - copy OS image (set in parameter file) to OS vhd
         - associates each vm to a nic

+## Dependancies

+- subnet
+  - private ip must be in ip range of subnet
+- storage account
+  - OS and storage disks are provisioned to a storage account